scibiome/boostdiff_inference/README.md

 ## Data input

 BoostDiff accepts two filenames corresponding to gene expression matrices from the disease and control conditions.
 Each input is a tab-separated file.
 The rows correspond to genes, while the columns correspond to samples.
-Note that the first column should be named "Gene".
+Note that the two inputs should have the same set of features, where the first column should be named "Gene".

+Disease expression data:
 | Gene  |   Disease1   |   Disease2  | Disease3  |
 |-------------------|-----------|-----------|------|
 | ACE2   | 0.345  | 0.147  |0.267 |
 | APP   | 0.567  | 0.794  | 0.590 |

+Control expression data:
 | Gene  |   Control1   |   Control2  | Control3  |
 |-------------------|-----------|-----------|------|
 | ACE2   | 0.084  | 0.147  |0.91 |